Itskindastrange/itskindastrange/README.md

 **About Me**
-I'm a passionate computer science student fascinated by the potential of Generative AI, Machine Learning, Deep Learning, and Data Science.
+I'm a passionate AI Engineer and a computer science grad. fascinated by the potential of Generative AI, Machine Learning, Deep Learning, and Data Science.
 I'm also involved in Blockchain and cryptocurrency related projects.
 I'm a highly motivated learner with a strong foundation in programming.
 I'm eager to leverage my skills in collaborative environments and contribute to innovative projects that tackle real-world challenges.

 In my free time, I explore the exciting world of cryptocurrency and its potential impact on the future.